fullstack-development/donat-pool-onchain/ErrorCodes.md

 813: Governance value shouldn't be changed during the Create Proposal transaction
 814: New proposal shouldn't be applied
 815: Proposal duration is out of the range configured in governance
+816: should mint threadToken on create proposal
+817: should mint verToken on create proposal

 ## Governance.Proposal.Validator
 901: No thread token in vault input